andy-maier/ansible-doc-template-extractor/README.md

 Note that some of the formats require certain Python packages to be installed, as detailed there.
 If you use formats in your custom schemas that have such dependencies, you need to make sure the corresponding Python packages are installed.
-The built-in JSON schemas to not use the `format` keyword.
+The built-in JSON schemas do not use the `format` keyword.

 # Writing custom templates